 Exploratory testing is especially suited to modern web application development using agile methods.
 Development cycles are short, leaving little time for formal script writing and maintenance.
 Features often evolve quickly, so minimizing dependent artifacts (like pre-prepared test cases) is a desirable attribute.
 If the test case has a good chance of becoming irrelevant, why write it in the first place?
 Are you not setting yourself up for spending more time maintaining test cases than actually doing testing?

-(For examples of the agile tools for exploratory testing in Visual Studio and TFS, see Exploratory testing using Microsoft Test Manager, Testing Windows Store apps Running on a Device Using the Exploratory Test Window, and Running Tests in Microsoft Test Manager.)
+(For examples of the agile tools for exploratory testing in Visual Studio and TFS, see Exploratory testing using Microsoft Test Manager, Testing Windows Metro style apps Running on a Device Using the Exploratory Test Window, and Running Tests.)

 It isn’t necessary to view exploratory testing as a strict alternative to script-based manual testing.
 In fact, the two can co-exist quite nicely.
 Having formal scripts can provide a structure to frame exploration, and exploratory methods can add an element of variation to scripts that can amplify their effectiveness.
 The best way that I have found to combine the two techniques is to start with formal scripts and use exploratory techniques to inject variation into them.
 This way, a single script may end up being translated into any number of actual exploratory test cases.